Finding a Top Financial Advisor Firm in Roseville, California

 "Traditional investment managers strive to beat the market by taking advantage of pricing 'mistakes' and attempting to predict the future," the firm states in its brochure.
 "Too often, this proves costly and futile.
 Predictions go awry and managers miss the strong returns that markets provide by holding the wrong stocks at the wrong time."

 Empyrion Wealth Management

-Empyrion Wealth Management is a fee-only practice ranked fourth among Roseville advisory firms.
-Empyrion imposes a $1 million minimum account size for portfolio management — that's tied for the largest minimum on this list — but other services may carry different minimums.
+Empyrion Wealth Management is a fee-only practice ranked sixth among Roseville advisory firms.
+Empyrion imposes a $1 million minimum account size for portfolio management — that's tied for the largest minimum on this list.
 The firm's only advisor on staff is a certified financial planner (CFP) and chartered private wealth advisor (CPWA).

-All of the clients at the firm are individuals, with no institutional accounts.
-More than half of the clients are high-net-worth investors.
+All of the clients at the firm are high-net-worth individuals, with no institutional accounts.
 Fees for asset management are based on a percentage of assets under management, while fees for financial planning and consulting tend to be fixed.

 Empyrion Wealth Management Background

 Kimberly Foss founded in Empyrion Wealth Management in 1989 and remains the sole principal owner of the firm.
 She is also the author of a book on wealth building.

 The firm offers a variety of services, including portfolio management, financial planning, estate analysis, education expenses and planning, tax strategies, rental analysis and retirement plan design.
 The firm also offers an online platform called EWM Digital, which allows clients to set goals, track their investments and cash flow and monitor their financial progress.